 Description

-Lapis lazuli is a striking blue gemstone that has captivated humanity for thousands of years, prized for its vibrant color and the flecks of gold that shimmer within it.
-Its deep blue hue has symbolized wisdom and royalty, making it an exceptional stone for those seeking timeless elegance.
+Lapis lazuli, birthstone of September, is a striking blue gemstone that has captivated humanity for thousands of years, prized for its vibrant color and the flecks of gold that shimmer within it.
+Lapis lazuli is often associated with wisdom, truth, royalty, and the heavens, and is believed to promote peace, clarity, and spiritual growth.

 Source